OlofHarrysson/sticker/markdown/voice.md

 ## Overview

-Butler utilizes Final Cut Pro's xml support to transfer the details of your libraries, events, projects, and clips between Final Cut and third-party applications ([more info](https://support.apple.com/guide/final-cut-pro/use-xml-to-transfer-projects-verdbd66ae/mac)).
-The typical workflow to use Butler is therefor to send the xml from **Final Cut &rarr; Butler &rarr; Final Cut.**
+Butler utilizes Final Cut Pro's xml support to transfer the details of your libraries, events, projects and clips between Final Cut and third-party applications ([more info](https://support.apple.com/guide/final-cut-pro/use-xml-to-transfer-projects-verdbd66ae/mac)).
+The typical workflow to use Butler is therefore to send the xml from **Final Cut &rarr; Butler &rarr; Final Cut.**

 ## Voice Commands